pola-rs/polars-book/user_guide/src/dsl/intro.md

 ## Expression examples

-In the next section we will go through some examples, but first create a dataset:
+In this section we will go through some examples, but first let's create a dataset:

 ```python
 {{#include ../examples/expressions/dataset.py}}